gaborellana/EEG-simulation/README.md

 # EEG-simulation
-functions for realistic EEG simulations of background noise and oscillatory signal
+MATLAB functions for realistic EEG simulations of background noise and oscillatory signal

 Two different functions create simulated background noise and simulated signals of interest